nmlgc/ReC98/CONTRIBUTING.md

 ## Compatibility

+* Despite the games' native encoding being Shift-JIS, most files should be encoded in UTF-8, as it's simply more comfortable to work with in modern tools.
+The only (necessary) exceptions are

+  * the big .ASM dump files in the root directory,
+  * and any files in the per-game `shiftjis/` subdirectory.
+All hardcoded Shift-JIS strings should be put there.
+With files full of Shift-JIS text, it's also easier to see when an editor didn't recognize the encoding, which keeps the annoyance from accidentally destroyed files to a minimum.

 * Use `__asm` as the keyword for inline assembly.
 This form works in Borland C++, Open Watcom, and Visual C++, which will ease future third-party ports.